June 1995: Shanghai—The Journey that Changed Everything

 Traffic cop at Shanghai intersection

-Public bus where crowding was the norm and busses would commonly breakdown and to kick start them everyone would need to get out and push the bus.
+Public buses where crowding was the norm and buses would commonly break down and to kick start them everyone would need to get out and push the bus.

 Chinese drinking hot tea in the steamy hot Shanghai summer, a practice that is common in China